Whilst Summer is a great time of year for us, full of fun and festivities, this can be a tough season for your backyard flock.

 Here are my top tips to keep your chickens hydrated this summer:

 ✔️ Hydration supplements.
 During the height of summer, give your feathered friends some Avi-Lyte.
 This is an Australian made liquid electrolyte which provides energy and replaces electrolytes lost during periods of stress, particularly heat stress.
+Or make your own electrolytes – recipe here.

 ✔️ Peak condition.
 Get your chooks ready now.
 Feed them up and provide some of our natural supplements to give them the best opportunity through extreme weathers.
 Our Superfood Blend, improves the function of the pancreas, tummy and liver.
 Improves yolk colour.
 Boosts the immune system and prevent infection.
 All ingredients are food grade, all natural, pesticide free, non-toxic, no artificial scents – NO NASTIES!
+Or full a full coverage our Summer Wellness Bundle will help to prepare and keep your chooks in tip top condition through the hot summer months.

 What tips do you have for getting through a hot summer?
 I would love you to share them below!